Virtual Pool (video game)

-Virtual Pool (assigned the retronym Virtual Pool 1 after the release of sequels) is a 3D, first-person sports simulation video game released by Interplay Productions in 1995.
+Virtual Pool (retroactively called Virtual Pool 1 after the release of sequels) is a 3D, first-person sports simulation video game released by Interplay Productions in 1995.
 It is the first of the Virtual Pool franchise of computer simulations of pool games developed by Celeris.

 Overview

 Virtual Pool is an accurate simulation of straight pool, eight-ball, nine-ball, and rotation pool.
 The game is viewed in first-person 3D perspective, in contrast to most earlier pool games which featured a fixed overhead view.
 The game's publishers, Interplay, offered a full refund for buyers of the game who did not see an improvement in their pool abilities within 45 days of purchase and returned the CD-ROM to the company.

 Virtual Pool has revolutionary features that allow players to actually 'walk' around the table to check out their next shot, take a closer look, back away, look left or right and then line-up the shot like they would in a real game with a real table.
 This title also allows players to take an overhead view from above, something unavailable in a real pool game.
 Taking game tips from World Champion pool player "Machine Gun" Lou Butera is guaranteed to improve the player's game.
 Butera will teach players over 30 famous trick shots the player can practice on their computer screen and then implement on a real table.